EffectOrientedProgramming/WebSite/content/Exercises.md

 1. [Install IntelliJ IDEA and the EduTools Plugin](https://www.jetbrains.com/help/education/install-edutools-plugin.html).

-2. [Open the Atomic Kotlin course and solve the exercises](https://www.jetbrains.com/help/education/learner-start-guide.html?section=Atomic%20Kotlin).
+2. [Open the Effect-Oriented Programming course and solve the exercises](https://www.jetbrains.com/help/education/learner-start-guide.html?section=Atomic%20Kotlin).

 In the EduTools course, you'll find solutions for all exercises.
 If you're